Erkaman/pnp-gui/README.md

 * `value` the value manipulated by this widget.
 Should be on the form `{val: v}`
 * `min` the minimum value of the slider.
 * `max` the maximum value of the slider.
+* `numDecimalDigits` the number of decimal digits to display the value in the slider with.

 ### `gui.sliderInt(labelStr, value, min, max)`